 You, your friends and family will be the centre of our attention, as you meet and talk to our friendly staff and students about courses, careers and all aspects of study.

-The new facilities will include a large flexible project space with makers' area, rapid prototyping equipment and a new geotechnical soils lab.
+The new facilities include a large flexible project space with makers' area, rapid prototyping equipment and a new geotechnical soils lab.

 Joe undertook a placement year with Stepnell Ltd as part of his BSc in Construction Management.

 Not only was it a great experience and opportunity to put his learning into practice, Stepnell Ltd also offered him a graduate role for after his degree, so he can relax and enjoy his final year of study, knowing he has a job at the end!

 Our first year surveying and construction students were inspired by the many building projects happening in the city, and made a vlog explaining why Birmingham is such a great place to study the Built Environment.